 Life Skills & Education

-One of our main goals at scosa is to work with you to maximise your experience in skills development, education and independence.
+One of our main goals at scosa is to work with you to develop your skills and increase your independence.

 We appreciate that everyone is different – we all have different abilities and motivations and our focus is to work with you at a personal level to open up new opportunities and life pathways.

 At scosa we will help you to identify the areas in your life that you wish to develop.
-Whether it be purely to maximise your independence, or maybe to prepare you for the opportunity to undertake further studies, we will be there to listen, mentor and challenge you to be the best that you can be!
+Whether it be purely to maximise your independence, or maybe to prepare you for the opportunity to undertake further studies, we will be there to listen, mentor and support you.